phaserjs/phaser/README.md

 We are now using our own custom build of Pixi v2.
 The Pixi project has moved all development resources over to Pixi v3, but it wasn't ready in time for the release of Phaser 2.3 so we've started applying our own fixes to the version of Pixi that Phaser uses.

-To this end we have removed all files from the src/pixi folder that Phaser doesn't use, in order to make this distinction clearer.
-This includes `EventTarget`, so if you were relying on that in your game you'll need to add it back into your local build.
+As a result we have removed all files from the src/pixi folder that Phaser doesn't use in order to make this distinction clearer.
+This includes `EventTarget`, so if you were relying on that in your game you'll need to add it back in to your local build.

 We've also removed functions and properties from Pixi classes that Phaser doesn't require - such as the Interaction Manager, Stage.dirty, etc. This has helped us cut down the source code size and make the docs less confusing, as they no longer show properties for things that weren't even enabled.

+We've rolled our own fixes into our version of Pixi, ensuring we keep it as bug-free as possible.

 ### New Features